 The Board of Directors, at the foundation of a structure to ensure efficiency in the execution of directors’ duties, is clearly positioned as the body in charge of making decisions on management policies and strategies, and supervising the execution of operations.
 It holds a regular monthly meeting in addition to provisional meetings as necessary, reviews and formulates measures regarding important decisions and tracks business performance.

 Under an executive officer system, the roles of executive officers, their responsibilities, and procedures within basic organizational regulations for operation and division of duties are based on decisions of the Board of Directors.
-Executive officers attend General Managers’ Meetings, where they discuss sales and marketing issues, and Managers’ Meetings, where they discuss administrative issues and establish concrete measures based on status reports received from each department.
+Executive officers attend General Managers’ Meetings (sales), where they discuss sales and marketing issues, and General Managers’ Meetings (Administration), where they discuss administrative issues and establish concrete measures based on status reports received from each department.

-In addition to attending Board of Directors’ meetings and other important meetings, corporate auditors closely monitor the execution of duties by directors and executive officers, based on audit policy and division of duties determined by the Board of Auditors, through surveys of Company operations and assets and management reports from subsidiaries, which they request on an as-needed basis.
-Monitoring and assignment of tasks are based on policies set at Board of Auditors’ meetings.
+In addition to attending Board of Directors’ meetings and other important meetings, Audit & Supervisory Board Members closely monitor the execution of duties by directors and executive officers, based on audit policy and division of duties determined by Audit & Supervisory Board Members, through surveys of Company operations and assets and management reports from subsidiaries, which they request on an as-needed basis.
+Monitoring and assignment of tasks are based on policies set at Audit & Supervisory Board Members’ meetings.

 The Audit Office is in charge of internal audits, including audits to assess the appropriateness and efficiency of business activities.
-The Audit Office and Board of Auditors regularly exchange information regarding internal audits and audits of domestic and overseas subsidiaries and hold meetings twice a year with auditors of affiliated companies.
+The Audit Office and Audit & Supervisory Board Members regularly exchange information regarding internal audits and audits of domestic and overseas subsidiaries and hold meetings twice a year with auditors of affiliated companies.
 In addition, they perform liaison activities including receiving regular reports from Nagase’s independent auditors Ernst & Young ShinNihon LLC regarding accounting matters and associated internal controls.
 Members of the Audit Office are also present at accounting audits conducted by the independent auditors.